-1. Introduction
+1. INTRODUCTION

-The Phoenix project is a five-year research project on Alzheimer disease (2018-2022).
+The Phoenix project is a five-year research project on Alzheimer disease (2018-2022)

-This ambitious project was made possible due to the financial support of SCOR Foundation for Science via the Fondation pour la recherche sur Alzheimer to a research team based in Hospital Pitié-Salpêtrière, Paris, France.
-The research was conducted mainly in Paris with collaborations with other international research centers.
+This ambitious project was made possible due to a grant from SCOR via the Fondation pour la recherche sur Alzheimer to a research team based in Hospital Pitié-Salpêtrière, Paris, France.
+The research was conducted mainly in Paris with collaboration with other international research centers.

 Decades of disappointments in the search for a cure for Alzheimer's Disease have led the designers of this project to consider that there were far too many shortcuts, oversimplifications and not very well supported assumptions in this field of research.
-Therefore, is was necessary to generate new scientific data to get a much better knowledge and understanding of the disease.
+Therefore, it was necessary to generate new scientific data to get a much better knowledge and understanding of the disease.